Research

 with Ricardo Pommer Muñoz

-Upcoming at APPAM Fall Research Conference (2025).
+Presented at APPAM Fall Research Conference (2025), poster awarded second place

 Funded by the Columbia University Program for Economic Research (PER)